lipe-dev/lipe-dev.github.io-legacy/posts/making-my-website-part-1-choosing-fonts-and-colors.md

 Picking a font is hard.

 At first, I tried studying the meaning of the many available fonts (of which one of my favorites is Gidole's).
-However, more often than not fonts are meant to convey some sort of info, and not really meant to have a deep meaning behind them (at least not one that I could find).
+However, more often than not fonts convey some sort of info, and not really meant to have a deep meaning behind them (at least not one I could find).

 Then I decided to step it down a little and settle by finding fonts readily available at Google Fonts, which is a convenient, free and effective way of using web based typefaces on websites.

 ### Main Font - A programmer lives by the code.

 Upon first inspection the main font was easily spotted.
 Source Sans Pro, which I quickly added to the body style of my website, to act as the main font.
 You probably know why I decided to pick this one: Its name!
-As someone who does coding for a living, having fonts that ping back to that really speaks to me.
+As someone who that codes for a living, having fonts that ping back to that really speaks to me.
 Therefore, Source Sans is my main font and Source Code is my syntax highlighting/monospace font.

 ### Display Font - Is that a JoJo's Reference???

 Finally, it was time to find a display kind of font for headers and such.
 I decided that I want to give a nod to something I do for fun.
 One of the things I like the most is watching Japanese animations, of which my all time favorite is Jojo's Bizarre Adventure.
-There is a long tradition (even in western culture) to reference Jojo's and I decided to do the same.
+There is a long tradition (even in western culture) to reference Jojo's, and I decided to do the same.

-After searching for a while, my stardust cruzade around the world of fonts available, I reached my destination: Cairo.
-Just like the JoJo team does in Stardust Cruzaders.
+After searching for a while, my stardust crusade around the world of fonts available, I reached my destination: Cairo.
+Just like the JoJo team does in Stardust Crusaders.

 ## Conclusion